thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/people/McGonagall/Minerva.md

 ---
+collection: Harrypedia
 family: "McGonagall"
-title: "Minerva"
+title: Minerva
 hero: "I0065"
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Despite being nearly universally portrayed as a pure-blood in fan fiction, she is in fact a half-blood who grew up in the mundane world.
 She should be familiar with early 19th century fashion, customs and technology.